ZennouRachid/mc2lib_for_gem5/what_we_did.md

+# Running McVersi

-We use a Virtual machine with the following parameters :
+We use an Ubuntu Virtual machine set as follows:

 Memory : 4096MB